strongloop/strongloop.com2/_posts/2019-06-30-how-to-start-with-loopback-4.md

 ## Before You Get Started, Part One

 You may be wondering if you want to utilize LoopBack 4.
-Perhaps you are already using LoopBack 2 or 3 and youaren't cretain you wantto change.
+Perhaps you are already using LoopBack 2 or 3 and you aren't certain you want to change.
 Luckily, Diana Lau and Miroslav Bajtoš addressed this in their recent post, ["LoopBack 3 Receives Extended Long Term Support"](https://strongloop.com/strongblog/lb3-extended-lts/).
 We'll quote them below.

 LoopBack 2.
 "If you’re a LoopBack 2 user, you should at least migrate your LoopBack 2 applications to LoopBack 3.
 The effort should be minimal and the process should be smooth.
 You can read more details in the [3.0 migration guide](https://loopback.io/doc/en/lb3/Migrating-to-3.0.html)."
 Note, howvere, that LB2 goes end of life (EOL) April, 2019.